Frequently Asked Questions for Fall Incoming Students

 Course offerings for the semester are posted on the online class schedule approximately two months before the registration period begins.
 To access the online class schedule, see SFSU Search Class Schedule.

 As a rule, all 700-level Foundation courses, and all required Advanced 800-level courses are offered every Fall and Spring semester.
 But, some elective courses are offered during the Fall semester, while others may be offered in the Spring semester.
 During the optional Summer sessions, only a few Foundation & Advanced required courses are offered.
-Consult with your advisors on course planning.
+Consult with your advisers on course planning.

 11. Do I really need to finish the pre-requisites for a course before I take the course?

 Yes, you need to finish the pre-requisites before you take a course.
 Pre-requisites exist to help ensure that the student is adequately prepared to be successful in the course.
 If you receive a grade less than a “B-” in a pre-requisite course, you should talk to a faculty advisor about the potential need to retake the course.
 Depending on the course and your area of emphasis, you may struggle in subsequent courses because of insufficient knowledge.

 If you receive a grade of “C” or less in a course, you may not include that course in your Advancement to Candidacy graduation form (ATC) and, if it is required for your ATC, you must repeat the course.

 The SF State course registration system does not check for pre-requisites, so simply because you are registered in a class does not mean that you can stay enrolled in the class.
 Faculty members may ask a student to drop a class if they have not met the pre-requisites.

 12. What happens if my GPA falls below a 3.0 ?